arlejeun/Multicloud-CX-Harbor-Tour/content/050-Web Chat scenario/10-Chat.md

 ![TBLogin](/images/TBLogin.PNG)

-### Initiate chat session
+### Create chat interaction

 Click on the 'Live Assistance' tab on the right side of the page
 ![TBLA](/images/TBLiveA.PNG)

 and open 'Live Assistance' window.
+Initiate chat session by clicking on 'Web Chat' tab.

 ![TBLA2](/images/TBLiveAssist.PNG)

-Initiate chat session by clicking on 'Web Chat' tab.
+Start chat by clicking on 'Start Chat' tab

 ![TBChat1](/images/TBStartChat.PNG)

-Start chat by clicking on 'Start Chat' tab
+Type 'agent' in the chat window

 ![TBChat2](/images/TDChat.PNG)